thePlebDev/Farmers-Canada-clone/README.md

 Document doc = Jsoup.connect("https://www.javawebscrapingsandbox.com/product").get();
 System.out.println(doc);
 ```
 - Once you paste this code into the main function a red line indicating an error will appear, ignore it for the moment.
-Lets dive a little deeper into the code that we have just written.
+Lets dive a little deeper into the code that was just written.

 - `Document :` a class that is used to represent a HTML document.